 Easily one of the best things about the Greenworks is the fact that it is an electric mower which has a number of meaningful implications.
 While this mower is not as powerful as a comparable gas-powered model, it is still surprisingly powerful all the same and has no trouble cutting even fairly thick grass.
 That said, some customers noted that the Greenworks has an imperfect cutting pattern which will force you to make multiple passes – though the grass will be cut.
 This cutting power is due in a large part to the newer 40V motors which are twice as powerful as the previous generation.
 This is only further enhanced with the use of brushless motor technology which not only generates significantly more torque but is more durable as well.

-3. Craftsman 37430 – Best Budget Mower for Uneven Ground
+3. Craftsman 37430 – Best Push Mower for Uneven Terrain

 As a company, Craftsman is far more well known for their power tools than they are for their outdoor landscaping equipment, but if it is a tool used for commercial jobs, Craftsman likely makes one.
 Even better, Craftsman made sure to include their customary level of quality, so you know you do not have to worry about longevity issues.
 That is not to say that the Craftsman is a perfect mower as every budget-friendly option has a few warts.
 That said, none of the issues actually affect the Craftsman’s ability to perform its function making it the best budget mower for uneven ground.